Pouria-Zarrin/airline_analysis/README.md

 ## Project Description
 This project involves an in-depth exploration of airline price data to identify patterns and insights that can help predict and understand the variability in ticket prices.
 The dataset includes the following features:

-miles: Distance traveled by the flight in miles <b>
+miles: Distance traveled by the flight in miles

 passengers: Number of passengers on the flight

 delay: Take-off delay in minutes

 inflight_meal: Availability of an inflight meal

 inflight_entertainment: Availability of free entertainment systems for each seat

 inflight_wifi: Availability of complimentary wifi on the flight

 day_of_week: Day of the week the flight took place

 weekend: Indicator if the flight took place on a weekend

 coach_price: Average price paid for a coach ticket

 firstclass_price: Average price paid for first-class seats

 hours: Duration of the flight in hours

 redeye: Indicator if the flight was a redeye (overnight)

 ## Objectives